drosseau/degob/README.md

     	Truncate output file
 ```

-This should work on a ton of different inputs but since this isn't quite stable yet some things probably won't work.
+This should work on a lot of different and simple inputs but, since this isn't quite stable yet, some things probably won't work.

 ## TODO